yassato/AraAphidGWAS/manuscript/manuscript.md

 This fact emphasizes the importance of *in natura* study of functional genes [@shimizu2011plant; @kudoh2016molecular; @yamasaki2017genomics; @zaidem2019evolutionary; @stockenhuber2021uv].
 To achieve this goal, it is important to conduct GWAS under field conditions.

-*Arabidopsis thaliana* is a model plant species distributed throughout Europe and naturalized around the world.
+*Arabidopsis thaliana* is a model plant species distributed and naturalized around the world.
 While *A. thaliana* usually blooms in spring after over-wintering, some cohorts have overlapping life cycles from spring to autumn [@thompson1994spatiotemporal; @taylor2017interacting; @stockenhuber2021uv].
 When *A. thaliana* plants emerge from late spring to early summer, they are threatened by various herbivores [@mosleh2009herbivory; @sato2019plant].
 Of the diverse insect herbivores, aphids are known to be major herbivores occurring across the natural distribution range of *A. thaliana* [@zust2012natural].